 Since switching to a new and more beautiful engine, Kiryu even walks as default through the streets, encouraging the player to slow down and take it all in.
 ‘It’s beautiful, isn’t it?’ asks Sega.
 Yes, Sega, it really is.

-If you like this then you might like South Korean Films That Aren’t Oldboy.
+If you liked this, you might enjoy South Korean Films That Aren’t Oldboy.